newyorkdeep/TasksList/README.md

 # Welcome to my pet project called TaskList 👋

-This is an [Expo](https://expo.dev) project created using Type Script and React Native.
+This is an [Expo](https://expo.dev) project created using Type Script, React Native and Async Storage to store the data.

 ## How to run the app: